Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Unusually for an English cathedral city, the city of Salisbury, in the south-west county of Wiltshire, has a very precise date of birth.
 It grew around its famous cathedral, on which construction started in 1220.
 As it was built on a flood plain where five rivers merge, flooding was an issue from the off.

-Around the same time, a quarter of a century after The Netherlands introduced Room for the River, Salisbury too came to realise that changing rainfall patterns meant control was no longer feasible, and decided to opt for increased containment.
+Around the same time, a quarter of a century after The Netherlands introduced Room for the River, Salisbury too came to realise changing rainfall patterns meant control was no longer feasible, and decided to opt for increased containment.

 These funds are administered by The Environment Agency, Britain’s national-level body, which is also coordinating the works, scheduled to finish December 2023.